Overview

 Programme structure

-The programme currently includes a mandatory Core Skills unit, Literature Review and Project Proposal, as well as two optional units.
-You will also complete a research project.
+The programme includes a mandatory Core Skills unit, Literature Review and Project Proposal, as well as two optional units.
+You will also complete a research project, the highlight of the programme for many students.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Biomedical Sciences Research.